 - Redesign placement models and the approach to how education is delivered

 - Be open to expansion into the private, voluntary, and independent sectors and different ways of delivering placements

 - Discuss in your STP/ICS about how you might use a system-wide approach to scale up capacity

 - Take a local approach to attract and increase applications to courses, particularly for those professions that are under-subscribed.

-Based on conversations with organisations who have grown their placement capacity we have set out a series questions and actions for employers in our Steps to expand placement capacity.
+Based on conversations with organisations who have grown their placement capacity we have set out a series questions and actions for employers in our expanding placement capacity resource.